zatoshilabs/zrc/721/README.md

 ## Inscription Envelopes
 All inscriptions are UTF-8 JSON.
 Recommended content type: `text/plain;charset=utf-8` (or `application/json` if your tooling prefers).
+Only the first valid `deploy` for a given `collection` is canonical; later deploys with the same `collection` should be ignored by indexers.

 ### Deploy inscription
 Declares a collection and its metadata root.